lunyiliu/LogLM/README.md

 ### Log Parsing

+In the task of log parsing, we employed the LLaMA-7B model and fine-tuned it using the manually annotated data provided by LogHub, tailored to the specific domain.
+Subsequently, we evaluated the model's performance comprehensively using the remaining log data as the test set.
+The experimental results demonstrate that LogInstruct exhibits superior performance compared to conventional large language models (LLMs) fine-tuned on the same domain data.

 | **Model**                         | **HDFS**  | **Hd**    | **Zk**    | **BGL**   | **HPC**   | **Linux** | **Px**    | **Avg.**  |
 | --------------------------------- | --------- | --------- | --------- | --------- | --------- | --------- | --------- | --------- |
 | **LogInstruct**                   | 0.998     | **0.973** | **0.995** | **0.977** | **0.935** | **0.934** | 0.940     | **0.965** |